 The ESP32 chip comes with 48 pins with multiple functions.
-Not all pins are exposed in all ESP32 development boards, and there are some pins that cannot be used.
+Not all pins are exposed in all ESP32 development boards, and some pins cannot be used.

 The figure below illustrates the ESP-WROOM-32 pinout.
 You can use it as a reference if you’re using an ESP32 bare chip to build a custom board: